Meditation guide. I thought it was time to write an epic, down-to-earth meditation guide for beginners. I mean…

 But, from a 10-year meditation veteran, these are some things you might like to try:

 Guided Meditation App or Track

-If you choose to try your hand at guided meditation, you’ll notice there are a TON of resources (yay!).
+If you choose to try guided meditation, you’ll notice there are a lot to choose from out there!
 Don’t be afraid to try a bunch of different ones or fall in love with just one.

-Another tip is to think of a feeling that you want to have right now, for example peace or love or clarity.
+- Another tip is to think of a feeling that you want to have right now, like peace or clarity.
 Repeat that word in your mind as you rub each bead.